freerange/site/soups/blog/sharing-credentials.snip.markdown

 There are some services, e.g. [Google Apps for Work][], where we have _individual_ credentials as well as company ones.
 It doesn't seem appropriate to store the individual credentials in the shared company vault, so I've been storing them in my personal 1Password vault.
 I've noticed a few times recently when I've got them muddled up with my personal credentials for the same service.
 This situation can be further confused when we have such individual accounts on a client's domain.
 I'm thinking of setting up a _third_ 1Password vault which will contain my GFR-related individual credentials.

-## Notes
+## Problems

 * Even using these solutions, sharing a single account for a service can be still be problematic.
 For example you often have to enter personal details for an individual.
 We usually try to avoid entering genuinely personal data, but this can be problematic, especially for things like name or phone number.
 We don't have a perfect solution for this, but we do have some ideas.
 Watch this space!

 * In order to improve security, we've setup [multi-factor authentication][] for a number of services where we have multiple users on a single account, but doing this for a shared account would be prohibitively restrictive.

-* We recently decided to ditch our Dropbox account and to aggregate all our documents in Google Drive and we plan to move our 1Password keychain over sometime soon.
+However, this hasn't yet become a significant problem for us.

+We'd love to hear from you if you've come up with a better way to do this kind of thing.

+-- James.

 [GFR]: /